RUKKIEA/Social-proof-section/README.md

-# Social-proof-section
-A responsive social proof section built with HTML and CSS, featuring customer reviews and ratings.
-Designed with a mobile-first approach using Flexbox and Grid to ensure clean layout, scalability, and seamless adaptation across screen sizes.

 # Frontend Mentor - Social proof section solution

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.